Snoring & Sleep Apnoea

 These pauses can range from 10 seconds to over a minute and may occur hundreds of times in one single evening.
 Because of the lack of oxygen to the brain, it forces you to wake and breathe (although you may not realise you’ve woken up).
 Because you have had an inconsistent rest and interrupted sleeping patterns, during the hours of the day you’ll likely feel sleepy and even agitated.

-Sleep Apnoea In Children
+Sleep Apnoea in Children

 Sleep apnoea is diagnosed in children by visiting Dr Gibbins at Future Dental, or your GP, as they will evaluate the child’s symptoms and decide where to progress.
 You may be recommended to undergo a home sleep study.
 You can also undergo a BEARS screening test by clicking here!